Dr. Seuss Books and Games that Encourage Creativity

 This one is a must since that's how the book begins.
 I just removed an item from our front wall and hung the shoe on a nail.

 If the item you remove is non-breakable, then put it with the other shoe :-)

 Turn Things Upside Down

-Another big theme when we 'wackied' a room -- upside down soap, unside down clocks on the bedstand, upside down decorations...
+Another big theme when we 'wackied' a room -- upside down soap, upside down clocks on the bedstand, upside down decorations...
 You can really have some fun with this one.